eclipse-sw360/sw360/frontend/sw360-portlet/src/documentation/sw360docs/sw360-best-practices/component-naming.md

 - Duplicate entries need to be removed
 - Separating vendor from components names and release tags brings clarity to component naming
 - Interaction with other systems is a must today.
-As such we need to support the CPE standard which also implement this 3-parts separation
+As such we need to support external ids such as the CPE standard which also implement this 3-parts separation
-- Having the clear modeling of data enables better search and filtering abilities of the component catalogue.
+- Having the clear modelling of data enables better search and filtering abilities of the component catalogue.

 ## Checklist